Amar825/RNAseq-pipeline-Bash-Snakemake-Nextflow/bash/bash-readme.md

 Reads that short usually don’t align well or uniquely, so better to drop them.

 ### 3. Run FastQC on Trimmed FASTQ Files
+Now that we have removed the adapter and contaminants, it's time to perform the Quality control again, We use a similar method as before.
 ```bash
 mkdir trimmed_fastqc
 fastqc trimmed_fastq/*.fastq -o trimmed_fastqc -t 4